-Your probably wondering how a few polyester rods inserted into the back of your throat is going to help with your snoring.
+You’re probably wondering how a few polyester rods inserted into the back of your throat is going to help with your snoring.
 This procedure is used to strengthen the soft palate which helps to prevent it from flopping around in your airway.
-The reality however is that these implants alone are not very effective at strengthening the soft palate.
+The reality, however, is that these implants alone are not very effective at strengthening the soft palate.
 The procedure actually relies upon your bodies response to the inserted foreign objects.
 Over time, hard tissue builds around these implants, making the palate stiffer and less likely to dance around loosely in your airway.

 Keep in mind that the effects are usually not even noticed until 4-6 weeks after the procedure as your body begins to heal itself.
 It takes a total of 3-12 months before the hard scar tissue completely encases the implants.

 When it’s all said and done, the pillars should not be at all noticeable or even visible.
 It should not alter your ability to eat, drink or speak.
 You may notice the feeling of a foreign object in the back of your throat at first but this will eventually subside.